Skip to main content

-Following a review of the Buildings at Risk Register we have paused the Register while we consider options for its future.
+Following the review of the Buildings at Risk Register the decision has been taken to pause the BARR in order to consider long-term options for its future.

-The website will remain accessible and searchable during this time, but it will not be updated and we’re not accepting nominations for additions to the Register.
-If you need to contact us about the BARR please email hmenquiries@hes.scot
+The existing BARR website will remain accessible as a resource, however it will not be updated and we're not accepting nominations for additions to the Register.

 Lennox Family Vault & Waiting Room, Old Parish Church, Clachan of Campsie